cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

 There are $n$ distinct items and a knapsack of capacity $W$.
 Each item has 2 attributes, weight ($w_{i}$) and value ($v_{i}$).
 You have to select a subset of items to put into the knapsack such that the total weight does not exceed the capacity $W$ and the total value is maximized.

-In the above example, since each object has only two possible states (taken or not taken), correspoding to binary 0 and 1, this type of problem is called "0-1 knapsack problem".
+In the example above, since each object has only two possible states (taken or not taken), correspoding to binary 0 and 1, this type of problem is called "0-1 knapsack problem".

 ## 0-1 Knapsack